aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 from the target data.
 Optionally, a transformation can be specified to apply to the selected value before it is written to the node.

-The DataModels configuration contains the definition for a single custom model named "ConveyorDataModel," which has a structure different from the target data.
+The [DataModels](#datamodelconfiguration) configuration contains the definition for a single custom model named "ConveyorDataModel," which has a structure different from the target data.
 For each variable node in this model, a JMESPath query is specified to query the target data.
 If the query returns a value, the variable node is updated with that value.

-"Temperature" is configured as a folder node because it includes metadata.
-This metadata, along with the actual value, is stored as variable nodes within the "MotorTemperature" folder node.
+"Temperature" is configured as a [folder](#foldernodeconfiguration) node because it includes metadata.
+This metadata, along with the actual value, is stored as [variable](#variablenodeconfiguration) nodes within the "MotorTemperature" folder node.
 Additionally, this variable has a transformation applied to convert the value into degrees Celsius and round it to an integer to match the datatype in the model.
-The transformation, "ToCelsius," is defined in the "Transformations" section of the SFC configuration.
+The transformation, "ToCelsius", is defined in the ["Transformations"](../core/sfc-configuration.md#transformations) section of the [SFC configuration](../core/sfc-configuration.md).

 <details>
 <summary>Show Transformations</summary>